wadmp/wadmp.github.io/src/gen2/tutorials/move-a-device/README.md

 But we are not ready to re-direct it yet.

-### Step 2: Tell the new Management Server to trust the device's Bootstrap Server
+### Step 2: Tell the New Management Server to Trust the Device's Bootstrap Server

 The Management Server uses TLS with mutual authentication. i.e., The client must present a digital certificate.
 Furthermore, the Management Server must trust the *issuer* of this certificate.